mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 end
 ```

+The accompanying example gives an overview of configuration using these Inkling code fragments in the context of a curriculum.
+The simulator in the curriculum uses the `BreakoutConfig` schema.
+Note how the field names and types in the simulator schema match up with the names and types of the placeholders in the constrain clauses.

 In this example we show how configuration works for `bricks_percent`.

 The instructor selects values for `bricks_percent` from the given range. `Float32 {0.1:0.01:1.0}` is an Inkling specification for a constrained type.
 In a constrained type the values are all `Float32` but they also obey the constraint specified.